 An ancient tree

 In the middle of the island, only accessible by hiking four to five hours one way is the Jomon Sugi .
-The Jomon Sugi is a tree thought to be around 7,000 years old.
-The enormous tree derives its name from the Jomon Period of Japanese pre-history, and its discovery in 1968 led to widespread calls for the protection of Yakushima from logging.
+The Jomon Sugi is said to be around 7,000 years old.
+The enormous tree derives its name from the Jomon Period of Japanese pre-history, and its discovery in 1966 raised awareness of the need to protect valuable forest resources.

-The steep terrain, high elevations and abundance of rainfall mean that Yakushima has more than its fair share of waterfalls.
-Okonotaki Falls is a roaring, 88-meter waterfall that is one of the highlights of Yakushima and featured on the 1996 list of Japan's Top 100 Waterfalls.
+The steep terrain, high elevations and abundance of rainfall mean that Yakushima has many waterfalls.
+Okonotaki Falls is a roaring, 88-meter waterfall that is one of the highlights of Yakushima, and was selected as one of Japan's best waterfalls in 1990.
 Senpironotaki Falls, Torokinotaki Falls, and Janokuchi Falls are some of the island's other popular and accessible waterfalls.

 The Yakushima Goshinzan Festival is held on the Miyanoura River and is a unique event with links to the cult of the mountain god.
-Visitors are encouraged to participate in this summer festival when an enormous pyre of wood is set ablaze on a turret built in the middle of the river.
+Those gathered at the site are sprinkled with sacred water to pray for good health and family safety.
+A bonfire is then built to welcome the mountain deities, and a magnificent Yakushima taiko drum is dedicated to the deities.

 Around we go

 Yakushima has one major ring road that goes the entire way around the island.
 Buses run regularly along this route, but due to the remote nature of many of the island's attractions, private transport is recommended to get around quickly.
-There are rental agencies near Miyanoura Port.
+There are rental agencies near Miyanoura Port, Awa Port, and Yakushima Airport.

 Yakushima produces much of its own food and has several specialties.
 Chief amongst them is flying fish, which is a delicious lunch or dinner treat.